Best Outdoor Patio Umbrella Stand & Base in 2022: Perfectly Stable Even on the Windiest Days

 7. US Weight Fillable Free Standing Umbrella Base

-The US Weight Fillable Umbrella Base is everything you’d want in an affordable and heavy-weight umbrella stand.
+The US Weight Fillable Free standing Umbrella Base is everything you would want in an affordable and heavy-weight umbrella stand.
 Weighing at 50 pounds, the base is heavy enough to support 9-feet table umbrellas.

 Although it’s better to remember that it’s only compatible with patio table use.
 It’s better you don’t get one of these if you’re planning on taking it to the beach.

 As the umbrella base is fillable you can use gravel, rocks, or sand if you want.
 But whatever you do, avoid putting in water.
 When you choose the pre-filled one, it comes with a cement-filled inside.

 But that can affect mobility.
 Even then the EZ Grip Handle makes carrying around as easy as ever.